mauroAntonio60/BluemixTestDashboard/GetStartedJavaPostgresql/README.md

 This can take around two minutes.
 If there is an error in the deployment process you can use the command `cf logs <Your-App-Name> --recent` to troubleshoot.

-## 5. Access the test MongoDb application
+## 5. Access the test PostgreSQL application
 Enter the name of the application and add the API call for the test: https://test-java-postgresql.dys0.mybluemix.net/test/postgresql/all